matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 are a thing, given they should only ever occur in error (or transitional) scenarios.

 ⚠️ Avoid saying "trusted device" or "verified device".
-Devices are not people, and it is helpful to use different language for people vs. devices.
+Devices are not users, and it is helpful to use different language for users vs. devices.
 (However, we do use the verb "verify" to describe how to make a device secure.
-By using the same verb, we help users understand the confusing fact that verifying devices and verifying people are similar processes, but with different outcomes.)
+By using the same verb, we help users understand the confusing fact that verifying devices and verifying users are similar processes, but with different outcomes.)

 ⚠️ Avoid using "cross-signing", which requires a deeper understanding of cryptography to understand.

 ⚠️ Avoid mentioning "device keys" - a device is just secure or not.

 ⚠️ Avoid "session" to mean device.
-Device better describes what most people encounter, and is more commonly used in other products.
+Device better describes what most users encounter, and is more commonly used in other products.

-### Verified person
+### Verified user

-When you verify a person they become **verified**.
+When you verify a user they become **verified**.
 This means that you have cryptographic proof that no-one is listening in on your conversations.
 (You need this if you suspect someone in a room may be using a malicious homeserver.)

-In many contexts, most people are **not verified**: verification is a manual step (scanning a QR code or comparing emojis).
+In many contexts, most users are **not verified**: verification is a manual step (scanning a QR code or comparing emojis).
 (In future, verification will probably become more common thanks to "transitive trust" or "key transparency").
-When an unverified person resets their cryptographic identity, we should warn the user, so they are aware of the change.
+When an unverified user resets their cryptographic identity, we should warn the user, so they are aware of the change.

 If Alice is verified with Bob, and then Alice's cryptographic identity changes